Locate, Steer, and Improve: A Practical Survey of Actionable Mechanistic Interpretability in Large Language Models: Steering Methods

 \textbf{2) Static Parameters:} For static weights, the steering vector $\mathbf{v}$ is explicitly defined as a \textit{Task Vector} in Model Merging~\citep{ilharcoediting2023,yadav2023ties,liu2025sensmerging,yao2025activation}.
 This vector is computed as the element-wise difference between the weights of a fine-tuned model and its pre-trained base ($\mathbf{v} = \mathbf{W}_{\text{ft}} - \mathbf{W}_{\text{base}}$), effectively encapsulating a transferable skill or behavior.
 Recent advancements have evolved beyond simple element-wise addition by employing localization techniques to determine adaptive merging coefficients.
 For instance, \citet{liu2025sensmerging} proposed \textit{Sens-Merging}, which utilizes \textit{Gradient Detection}-based sensitivity analysis to evaluate parameter importance, allowing for the precise balancing of weights based on their impact on task performance.
 Complementarily, \citet{yao2025activation} introduced \textit{Activation-Guided Consensus Merging}, which leverages \textit{Magnitude Analysis} of internal representations.
 By calculating the mutual information between activations of the base and fine-tuned models, they derive layer-specific scaling coefficients to optimally integrate the task vector.

 \paragraph{Characteristics and Scope} The scope of this method is characterized by \textbf{additive directionality}.
 Unlike the precise rewriting in \textit{Targeted Optimization} (\S\ref{sec:target_optimization}), \textit{Vector Arithmetic} acts as a \textbf{steering force}, dynamically pushing the model towards a target attribute without permanently altering weights. \begin{itemize}[leftmargin=*] \item \textbf{Advantages:} It is a lightweight and reversible intervention.
 Since it typically operates at inference time (for hidden states) or via simple weight addition, it does not require complex optimization or gradient descent during deployment.
 It allows for flexible control over model behavior by simply adjusting the steering coefficient $\alpha$. \item \textbf{Limitations:} The effectiveness relies on the ``Linear Representation Hypothesis.''
-If the target concept is not encoded linearly or if the steering vector $\mathbf{v}$ is entangled with other concepts (which is common with ``Contrastive Activation Means''), the intervention might introduce unintended side effects. \end{itemize}
+If the target concept is not encoded linearly or if the steering vector $\mathbf{v}$ is entangled with other concepts (lacking orthogonality), the intervention might introduce unintended side effects due to geometric interference.
+Conversely, when concept directions are highly orthogonal, they allow for robust compositionality and reliable steering without disrupting unrelated capabilities. \end{itemize}